 Do I have to purchase a casket for my pet’s cremation?

 No, often family members will wrap their pet in a favorite blanket or some other personal article of meaning to the pet or family members.
-You can also provide a few personal items to be cremated with your pet.
-This may be a special toy, coat, flower, poem/note, picture, food treats etc. All keepsakes will remain with your pet.
-To better respect our environment and reduce emissions, we ask that you not include items such as foam bedding or plastic.
+You can also provide a few personal items to be cremated with your pet such as a note or picture.
+All items must be organic.
 Also, you may appreciate a lock of your pet’s fur.
 (Please ask if you would like us to do this for you).

 My pet had a metal plate implanted because of a broken bone/surgery.
 What happens to these during cremation?

 Most surgical steel implants including plates, screws and wire survive the cremation process.
 Please let us know if these should be returned to you with your pet’s ashes.
 We will also remove and return leg bands from birds if requested.

 Can I bring my pet to Pets at Peace?

 Yes – most definitely.
 You may transfer your pet from your home or vet clinic.
 For some people, providing some of the care and making the final journey with their pet can be a therapeutic step in the grieving process.
 Please call for an appointment as we may be away from our location attending to a family.